Postpone Logo

 403 Forbidden

-• Your account doesn't have access to the API (requires a paid plan)
+• Your account doesn't have access to the API

-Invalid token format
+Invalid key format

-• Ensure you're using Bearer YOUR-TOKEN format
+• Ensure you're using Bearer YOUR-API-KEY format

 Testing your authentication: